 - 2 tips for those who want to prepare this recipe.
 To keep your brioche fresh and inviting even the next day I recommend using a small amount of active dry yeast (as I did) and use long rising times.
 Instead if you are in a hurry just double the yeast and halve the waiting time.

-- Mix flour with yeast and a pinch of salt.
+- Mix flour with yeast and a pinch of salt and sugar.
 Add egg, warm milk and melted butter and start kneading by hand or mixer with a dough hook.

 - At this point add the marmalade and vanilla extract and continue to knead for 10 minutes until the dough becomes smooth and elastic.

 - Move into the lightly greased bowl, cover with plastic wrap and let it rise in a warm place until it doubles in volume.
-My dough needed almost 3 hours to double.
+My dough needed almost 3 hours to double because it was pretty cold in the apartment.